freyjadomville/website/src/content/blog/unsupported-modals.md

 heroAlt: 'A screenshot detailling the footer of my website, in light mode, showing the unsupported browser messages in Microsoft Edge IE Mode'
 ---

 > Note: The image you can see on this page and on the blog post list is not the actual message/warning - it'll appear in the footer if things are actually unsupported!
+If you want to, though, you could always donate to your local [trans charity](https://mermaidsuk.org.uk/).

 Old browsers.
 Don't we love them? (sarcasm)